cormullion/julialangblog/src/pages/2018-08-13-adding-newer-features-and-speeding-up-convolutions-in-flux.md

 ### Improve the accuracy of Metalhead models

 The accuracy of the existing loaded models into Flux was pretty bad.
 We had already tried out a variety of preprocessing steps but mostly of no use.
 After some trial and errors, we were able to figure out the primary reason.
-We were using the weights for __Cross Correlation Operation__ in place of a __Convulution Operation__.
+We were using the weights for __Cross Correlation Operation__ in place of a __Convolution Operation__.
 For now, this is fixed by manually flipping the weights before loading them.
 As a long-term solution, we are exposing the parameter to choose between __convolution__ and __cross-correlation__ in `NNlib` and eventually in `Flux`.

 ### Add bleeding edge Computer Vision models in Metalhead